wooden-spoon/relational-ERM/README.md

 # DEMO #
 We provide a tutorial ipython notebook in notebooks/Skipgram-Demo.ipynb.
 It is recommended to start here.

+The package node\_classification\_with\_features provides a fuller demo.
+It is intended as reference for implementing new relational ERM models.

 # EXPERIMENTS #
 We now describe how to reproduce the experiments in the paper.